 - Bathroom and kitchen taps

 There are different types of brass or bronze scrap

 - Brass coast or dirty brass with minimal steel

 - Gun metal which is used mostly for valves or castings

 - Manganese or aluminium bronze, with a slight magnetic pull

 Scrapping Brass Tips and Cautions

-- When selling your scrap ensure that any contaminated brass is separate from the cleaner scrap as this will have a bearing on the scrap brass price received.
+- When selling your scrap, ensure that any contaminated brass is separated from the cleaner scrap as this will have a bearing on the scrap brass price received.

 - Even though brass is yellow, it is quite often coated silver or chrome, so it is important to scratch the surface of silver metals to make sure they are not brass (brass is worth more than most other silver coloured metals).